Agriculture in India

 (i) Kharif or the summer/rainy season, in which crops requiring more water are grown.

 These crops, which require much water and long hot weather for their growth, are sown (in June or early July) with the commencement of southwest monsoon and are harvested by the end of monsoon or autumn (September/October).
-The main kharif crops include rice, jowar, maize, cotton, groundnut, jute, hemp, tobacco, bajra, sugarcane, pulses, forage grasses, green vegetables, chillies, groundnuts, lady's finger etc.
+The main kharif crops include rice, jowar, maize, cotton, groundnut, jute, hemp, tobacco, bajra, sugarcane, pulses, forage grasses, green vegetables, chilies, groundnuts, lady's finger, etc.

-These crops, grown in winter, require relatively cool climate during growth and warm climate during germination of their seeds and maturation.
+These crops, grown in winter, require a relatively cool climate during growth and warm climate during germination of their seeds and maturation.
 Therefore sowing is done in November and crops are harvested in April-May.
-The major rabi crops are wheat, gram and oilseeds like mustard and rape seed.
+The major rabi crops are wheat, gram, and oilseeds like mustard and rapeseed.

-(ii) Aim of agricultural production, scale of production, size of holdings, techniques of agriculture, change in market prices, availability of transport and distance from market.
+- Aim of agricultural production, the scale of production, size of holdings, techniques of agriculture, change in market prices, availability of transport, and distance from the market.

-(iii) Personal factors like requirements for home and family consumption, meeting cash requirements of family, meeting feed and fodder needs of the year, for maintaining soil fertility or for green manuring, seed purposes etc.
+- Personal factors like requirements for home and family consumption, meeting cash requirements of the family, meeting feed and fodder needs of the year, for maintaining soil fertility or for green manuring, seed purposes, etc.

-(i) Amazing variety of crops — In Eastern India, east of 800 east longitude and in the coastal lowlands, specially the western cost, south of Goa, rice is the predominant crop.
+In Eastern India, east of 800 east longitude and in the coastal lowlands, especially the western coast, south of Goa, rice is the predominant crop.
 Tea and jute are the major crops of East India.
-West of 800 east longitude and north of Surat (where rainfall is below 100 cm) jowar, bajra, pulses, cotton and groundnut are the chief crops in the plateau; and wheat including pulses, gram, cotton, oilseeds, jowar, bajra and in irrigated areas sugarcane are all grown in the alluvial plains of Uttar Pradesh, Punjab and Haryana.
+West of 800 east longitude and north of Surat (where rainfall is below 100 cm) jowar, bajra, pulses, cotton, and groundnut are the chief crops in the plateau; and wheat including pulses, gram, cotton, oilseeds, jowar, bajra and in irrigated areas sugarcane are all grown in the alluvial plains of Uttar Pradesh, Punjab, and Haryana.

-(ii) The preponderance of food over non-food crops — About three-fourths of the total cropped area is under food crops.
-Among the food crops the chief crops grown are rice, wheat and millets with some maize and barley, occupying about 70 percent of net sown area.
-Pulses come next in area followed by oilseeds.
-Substantial area also lies under tobacco, potatoes, fruits and vegetables, tea, coffee, rubber and coconut but their share in total cropped area is relatively small.
+About three-fourths of the total cropped area is under food crops.
+Among the food crops the chief crops grown are rice, wheat, and millets with some maize and barley, occupying about 70 percent of net sown area.
+Pulses come next in the area followed by oilseeds.
+The substantial area also lies under tobacco, potatoes, fruits and vegetables, tea, coffee, rubber and coconut but their share in the total cropped area is relatively small.

-The stone fruits, apricots, peaches, grapes, melons are found in the north in mountain and uplands.
+The stone fruits, apricots, peaches, grapes, melons are found in the north in mountains and uplands.

 Intensity of Cropping

-Organic farming is natural farming which is based on the principles of no ploughing, no fertiliser or prepared compost, no weeding or tillage and no pest control but only sowing and harvesting and increasing the fertility of soil through biological residues.
+Organic farming is natural farming which is based on the principles of no plowing, no fertilizer or prepared compost, no weeding or tillage, and no pest control but only sowing and harvesting and increasing the fertility of soil through biological residues.

-(iii) Since no chemical pesticides, hormones and fertilisers are used, residues from these substance are no longer a danger;
+(iii) Since no chemical pesticides, hormones, and fertilizers are used, residues from these substances are no longer a danger

-(v) Less occurrence of pest incidence due to absence of fertilisers and pesticides,
+(v) Less occurrence of pest incidence due to absence of fertilizers and pesticides,

 (vii) Food fetches more price than that produced from modern farming; and